Euro zone services firms enjoy buoyant March but factories struggle -flash PMI

 Solid demand, at a 10-month high, meant firms were unable to complete all orders for the first time since June.
 The backlogs of work index rose to 50.1 from 49.5, just above breakeven.

-A PMI covering the bloc's dominant services industry jumped to 55.6 this month from 52.7, well above all forecasts in the Reuters poll which had predicted a decline to 52.5.
+A PMI covering the euro zone's dominant services industry jumped to 55.6 this month from 52.7, well above all forecasts in the Reuters poll which had predicted a decline to 52.5.

 To cope with the increase in activity firms took on additional staff at the fastest pace since May last year.
 The employment index bounced to 54.3 from 51.9.